The Principle of Open Induction on Cantor space and the Approximate-Fan Theorem: Bar Induction and Open Induction on

 \subsection{Achilles}

-In the argument sketched in Subsection \ref{SS:bfp}, Borel actually proves the principle of open induction on $[0,1]$.
-His argument is not convincing from a constructive point of view.
-In a way, we are asking ourselves if Achilles, starting from $0$ and making a step of positive length from every position that he reaches, eventually will arrive at $1$.
+In his argument for the Heine-Borel Theorem sketched in Subsection \ref{SS:bfp}, Borel actually uses and proves the principle of open induction on $[0,1]$.
+His indirect argument of course is not convincing from a constructive point of view.
+We are confronted with the following question.
+If Achilles starts from $0$ and makes a step of positive length in the direction of $1$ from every position that he reaches, and if he also reaches the limit of every convergent sequence of reached positions, can we see that he will arrive at $1$?